 Non-Standard Measurement For Kindergarten

-In this post, we are focussing “Using Units of Measurements” for Kindergarten and Pre-primary students.
 This area of measurement is concerned with how to “measure” length, capacity, mass, volume, temperature and time.

 Again, a massive amount of content to learn, but for EYFS students learning is centred on learning to measure using non-standard units of measurement, not standard units or measuring tools.

 Before kids are introduced to Standard Measurement using rulers and measuring tapes they need to understand what is involved in the measuring process, which is why rulers are replaced with non-standard units, like popsticks, paperclips and counting cubes, to measure objects using non-standard measurement.
+This includes laying multiple copies of a shorter object end to end to express the length of a longer object.

 So what is non-standard measurement?